hbctraining/Training-modules/Intermediate_shell/lessons/setting_up.md

 #### Command prompt

 Once you have opened the shell, you should see the command prompt ending with `$`.
-It will have some characters before the `$`, something like `[MacBook-Pro-5:~]`, this is telling you what the name of the computer you are working on is.

 ```bash
 [MacBook-Pro-5:~]$